What's Driving Low Gas Prices? A Global Oil Glut

 But then they changed course.
 Among other things, President Trump pressured Saudi Arabia to hold steady on oil production, out of concern that sanctions on Iran would cause Tehran to retaliate by trimming output, then cutting into global supply.
 And when the Iran sanctions were effectively delayed, global oil supplies kept edging higher.
 Global demand was not keeping pace — especially as the Chinese economy shows signs of slowing.

-American suppliers, meanwhile, kept pumping out more and more oil, particularly over the last three years.
+American suppliers, meanwhile, kept pumping out more and more oil, particularly over the past three years.
 Oil prices were high enough that it was worthwhile to extract oil that's difficult and expensive to get out of the ground, Hallahan says.

 But then that increase in U.S. production contributed to the oversupply, helping drive prices back down — a classic cycle in the oil industry.